Chichu9/Tachyonlabs/README.md

 Fastest Solana Copy Trading CLI Bot - TachyonLabs

-With 300+ users in the first 2 months of it launch....Come out the succesful trades channel on our discord...
+With 300+ users in the first month of its launch....Come out the succesful trades channel on our discord...

 Documentation: https://docs.tachyonlabs.info/